4 Most Important Local SEO Ranking Factors

-You can also boost your My Business profile by earning customer reviews.
+You can also boost your GBP profile by earning customer reviews.
 Reviews build trust in your business.
 When other customers have a good experience at your business and share it, it gives others the confidence in what you have to offer.

 When a business has many good reviews, Google recognizes it and boosts that ranking higher.
 This enables you to gain more new customers for your business.